jpan05/golfai/README.md

 # golfai

-installs:
-- python (VERSION 3.7-3.10 ONLY.
-OTHER VERSIONS ARE NOT SUPPORTED)
+python (VERSION 3.7-3.10 ONLY.
+OTHER VERSIONS ARE NOT SUPPORTED) node js
-- numpy
-- opencv-python
-- mediapipe